coLAB-UFF/ishs2026/applications.md

 •	a curriculum vitae

-•	a conference paper abstract by <strong>May 15, 2026</strong> (Applicants for the GSA)
+•	a conference paper abstract by <strong>May 30, 2026</strong> (Applicants for the GSA)

-•	a completed conference paper plus abstract by <strong>May 15, 2026</strong> (Applicants for the CDA and DANYS)
+•	a completed conference paper plus abstract by <strong>May 30, 2026</strong> (Applicants for the CDA and DANYS)

-•	complete PhD dissertation or Masters thesis by <strong>May 15, 2026</strong> (Applicants for the Brazilian Student Awards)
+•	complete PhD dissertation or Masters thesis by <strong>March 30, 2026</strong> (Applicants for the Brazilian Student Awards)

 <h2>Selection procedures</h2>